Kashish2705/Team-Caffeinated/README.md

 review process where human reviewers have to read through thousands of responses to ensure data quality.

 ## 1. Overview
+A standardized pre-processing procedure was followed before implementing core functionalities to assess data quality.
+For the given training dataset , questions Q16A and Q16B were given the most priority while checking for quality of response since they actively required user to respond .

 ## Installation & Setup
+The models used are lightweight and don't carry computational overhead.
+The entire code can be run on a standard PC with high computing capabilities.

 1. **Clone the Repository**
    ```bash